 Ahh.
 Take a nice, deep breath.
 Do you smell that?
-I wish I could say it’s the smell of autumn in the air but I think it’s actually winter.
+I wish I could say it’s the smell of autumn in the air, but I think we’re coming into winter.
 Already.
-Virginia autumns are usually pretty magical, with jewel toned leaves and campfire aroma wafting in the breeze, but this year it missed us entirely and cut straight to winter.
+Virginia autumns are usually pretty magical, with jewel-toned leaves and campfire aroma wafting in the breeze, but this year it missed us entirely and cut straight to winter.

 For better or worse, I’m taking my cue from nature and embracing all things warm.
 This vibrant latte is actually a turmeric chai infusion that gets its pink color from a healthy dose of beetroot powder.
 It’s naturally sweet and chock full of ayurvedic spices that have long been used to help warm and nourish the body from the inside out.

 I’ve been dabbling in Ayurveda for a couple of years now, and while I’m not an expert by any means, I do know this: it’s important to mind the seasons.